codinMonkey/JS-Algos-DataStructures/README.md

 # JS-Algos-DataStructures
-My own practice on Algorithms and Data Structures in JS based on the course - "The Coding Interview Bootcamp:" by Stephen Grider
+My own practice on Algorithms and Data Structures in Javascript

+###### Resources:

+* "The Coding Interview Bootcamp:" by Stephen Grider